OpenParliamentTV/OpenParliamentTV-Tools/optv/parliaments/DE/README.md

-The main entry point is the `workflow.py` module, which will fetch media and proceedings data, parse them, merge files as needed and optionally apply time alignment and NER.
-You have to specify the output directory as well as the period number:
+The main entry point is the `workflow.py` module, which will fetch media and proceedings data, parse them, merge files as needed and optionally apply time alignment (with `--align-sentences`) and NER (with `--extract-entities`).
+You have to specify at least the output directory as well as the period number:

-`./update_and_merge.py --period=20 data`
+`./workflow.py --period=20 data`

 Additionally, a `Makefile` automates the download and merging phases and can allow more fine-grained control.
 You can run